sugaryourcoffee/secondhand/doc/printer.md

 Trouble Shooting
 ----------------
-If you file doesn't get printed you can look at the log files at `/var/log/cups/`.
+If your file doesn't get printed you can look at the log files at `/var/log/cups/`.

 Resources